 Remember to call, text or Skype your mom today!

-It was great three days in San Diego for Fitness Mastermind Meetings.
+It was a great three days in San Diego for the Fitness Mastermind Meetings.

 I did the exercises below and my back felt much better.